jasmaa/jasmaa.github.io/_posts/2021-04-10-maze-contest.md

 we like.
 It is very possible for the clusters and rankings to change as competitors find smarter and leaner ways to solve mazes.
 Perhaps the everyone blob will scatter; perhaps we will all end up in cluster 1.
 Only time will tell, but until then, let the maze solver tournament arc continue!

+**UPDATE 08/19/21**: Convert HTML tables and code output to Markdown tables.